 The nearest station is 59 St (N,R), located about a 10-minute walk from the 58th St entrance.
 Please note that these trains run on a more limited schedule on Saturdays and Sundays, so allow for additional travel time.

 After exiting the station, walk in the direction of traffic along 59th St for two blocks until you reach 2nd Ave, then take a right onto 2nd Ave.
 After one block, turn left onto 58th St and continue walking straight until you reach the junction of 1st Avenue.
 The main gate of the Terminal will be on your left.
-Please check in with the security guard, who will direct you to the tour meeting location, in the lobby of Building A. When you enter the gate, you will be facing two large buildings – Building A is the one on the right.
+When you enter the gate, you will be facing two large buildings – Building A is the one on the right.

-Starting May 1, 2017, the new NYC Ferry serves the Brooklyn Army Terminal.
-The Rockaway ferry goes directly from Pier 11/Wall St to BAT, and the ride takes approximately 15 minutes.
-Please visit their website for complete schedules.
-To reach the tour meeting location, just walk up the hill to the security gate at 58th St and 1st Ave, and the guard will direct you to the meeting location.
+NYC Ferry serves the Brooklyn Army Terminal.
+The Rockaway and South Brooklyn routes connect BAT to Pier 11/Wall St. Please visit their website for complete schedules.
+To reach the tour meeting location, just walk up the hill and turn right at the top of the hill to reach the meeting location.

 The B11 bus stops directly in front of the Brooklyn Army Terminal on 58th St and 1st Ave.
 The B11 runs from Flatbush (Brooklyn College) to the Army Terminal along 49th St.